 After surgery, the patient is monitored in the recovery room and will usually go home within an hour or two if no complications occur.
 Patients usually experience little or no postoperative pain, but grogginess, irritability, and/or nausea from the anesthesia can occur temporarily.

 Hearing loss caused by the presence of middle ear fluid is immediately resolved by surgery.

 Dr. Tamez will provide specific postoperative instructions, including when to seek immediate attention and to set follow-up appointments.
-He or she may also prescribe antibiotic ear drops for a few days.
+He may also prescribe antibiotic ear drops for a few days.
 An audiogram should be performed after surgery, if hearing loss is present before the tubes are placed.
 This test will make sure that hearing has improved with the surgery.